haris18896/SQL-Docs/README.md

 * `Relational Databases`: Relational databases store data in tables and rows, and use Structured Query Language (SQL) for database access.
 They are based on the relational model, which organizes data into one or more tables (or "relations") of columns and rows, with a unique key identifying each row.
 Relational databases are widely used in applications where data is structured and relationships between data elements are well-defined.
 * `Non-Relational Databases`: Non-relational databases store data in a variety of formats, such as key-value pairs, documents, graphs, or wide-column stores.
 They are designed to handle large volumes of unstructured or semi-structured data, and are often used in applications where data is not easily organized into tables and rows.
 Non-relational databases are also known as NoSQL databases, which stands for "not only SQL."

+### Normalization VS ERD
+* `Normalization`: Normalization is the process of organizing data in a database to reduce redundancy and improve data integrity.
+Normalization involves dividing a database into multiple tables and defining relationships between the tables.
+The objective is to isolate data so that additions, deletions, and modifications can be made in just one table and then propagated through the rest of the database via the defined relationships.
+* `ERD`: An Entity-Relationship Diagram (ERD) is a visual representation of the data model for a database.
+It shows the entities (tables) in the database, the attributes (columns) of each entity, and the relationships between the entities.
+ERDs are used to design and document databases, and can help developers understand the structure of the database and how data is related.